 When comparing second labour with first…

-Women pushing strongly during delivery of head decreased from 43% to 4%, and women panting increased slightly from 9% to 12%.
-Although, the latter is probably not a statistically significant difference.
+Women pushing strongly during delivery of head decreased from 74% to 17%, and women panting increased slightly from 11% to 31%.

-1 lucky woman was treated to a soothing warm flannel on her perineum, compared with none in their first labour.
+3 lucky women were treated to a soothing warm flannel on their perineum, compared with none in their first labour.

-Women pushing when they felt they needed to, instead of when they were told to, remained identical at 11%.
+Women pushing when they felt they needed to, instead of when they were told to, increased from 20% to 42%.

 I suspect that many, if not all, of the above findings will be related to the fact the woman are delivering a baby for the second time and thus their bodies and their minds are more amenable to the process.
 The factors that I think could be conscious decisions made in a hope to reduce damage to their perineums are the decision on when and how strongly to push, and the choice of delivery position.